Proven-Paradox/shaper-system/Handbook.md

 #### Body and Soul
 Your wholeness of spirit leads to wholeness of body.
 You may use your Soul in place of Strength to determine your HP.

-#### Death Dealer
-Sometimes the best solution is to just hit harder.
-Increase your damage multiplier on all successful damaging Abilities by 1.
-You may only take this Talent if your Level is at least 10.
-This is an Exclusive Talent, and you may only have one Exclusive Talent.

 #### Elemental Specialist (TYPE)
 Choose one element: Fire, Cold, Sky, Earth, Light, or Dark.
 You gain the following benefits:
 * You gain [Elemental Attunement](#elemental-attunement) for the associated element.